Managing the built-in en-US dictionary

 This section describes the process for adding new words to the dictionary:

-Get a clone of mozilla-central (see Firefox Contributors’ Quick Reference), if you don’t already have one, and make sure you can build it successfully.
+Get a clone of the firefox repository (see Firefox Contributors’ Quick Reference), if you don’t already have one, and make sure you can build it successfully.

 Move in the dictionary sources directory using this command: